If you've ever felt the frustration of managing multiple online accounts, whether…

 But before getting into all that, first, let’s address a typical issue of significant concern to business owners like yourself.

 Yes, you read that right.
 I’m referring to the whole argument on Magento vs. Shopify.
-Is it even fitting to migrate your online store from Magento to Shopify platform?
+Is it even fitting to migrate your online store from Magento to the Shopify platform?

 Well, the answer is a mixed blend of yes and no.